-Memories of Joe Theismann, with his thick eye black and bright single-bar facemask, are often synonymous with the Washington Redskins.
+Memories of Joe Theismann, with his thick eye black and bright single-bar facemask, are often synonymous with the Washington Redskins (now known as the Washington Commanders).
 But what if he hadn’t worn number 7 for the red and gold?

 Joe Thiesmann Drafted by Miami Dolphins

 That almost was the case as Theismann, a collegiate star for Notre Dame, was actually drafted by the Miami Dolphins in 1971.
 Theismann, however, declined Miami’s offer of $55,000 over three years.
 That’s right, $55,000 over three years.
 Theismann asked for that amount, but the stickler was a $35,000 bonus Theismann would owe back if he missed any of the three seasons.
 Joe opted for the Canadian Football League’s Toronto Argonauts.
 Had Theismann been drafted in 2022, his minimum NFL salary would have been over $700,000.

 In 1974, Washington traded for Theismann’s rights, and he jumped straight into the lineup – as a punt returner.
 He didn’t start at quarterback until 1976.Embed from Getty Images